White-bellied Pitohui

 About the White-bellied Pitohui

 The White-bellied Pitohui belongs to the family Pachycephalidae, within the order Passeriformes.
-These birds typically live average 6 years with potential to live up to 10 years..
+These birds typically live average 5-7 years, with a maximum recorded of 9 years..

 How to Identify a White-bellied Pitohui